thePoland001/thePoland001.github.io/index.md

 I'm graduating from UAH & CU Boulder in 2026 (in May and December respectively), and I plan to work as a software engineer in the defense tech industry - ideally with a focus on data science or GNC.
 Below are some projects that I completed recently.

 # Projects
-CDLC SAT Solver
+Conflict-driven Clause Learning SAT Solver
-- Python implementation of a CDCL SAT solver with VSIDS decision heuristic and phase saving.
+- Python implementation of a modern CDCL (Conflict-Driven Clause Learning) SAT solver with VSIDS (Variable State Independent Decaying Sum) decision heuristic and phase saving
-- More information about the project is available here: https://github.com/thePoland001/CDCL-SAT-Solver

 Enhancing Cancer Diagnosis with Machine Learning
-- Created an ML model capable of diagnosing a tumor as malignant or benign with 99%+ accuracy
-- More project information can be found here: https://github.com/thePoland001/Erika
+- Developed a neural network model with hyperparameter tuning using TensorFlow and Keras to classify cancer diagnoses with PCA and SMOTE for improved feature selection and class balancing
+- Achieved high predictive accuracy (99%+) through model optimization, oversampling, and feature reduction, enhancing diagnostic reliability

+ALEXNET Deep Learning Model
+- Developed a deep learning model using AlexNet to classify images, achieving a high accuracy rate through data preprocessing, label assignment, and performance evaluation with a confusion matrix

 Chess Engine Using Mini-max Algorithm
 - Basic chess engine used to determine the best move on a chess board with a depth of 3
 - More project information can be found here: https://github.com/thePoland001/ChessEngine

-Analysis of Sensor Data - Charger Robotics & Biomechanics Lab
-- Verifying the effectiveness of a sensor fusion algorithm that combines inertial motion capture with optical motion capture systems
-- More information about the project can be found here: https://github.com/thePoland001/SensorDataAnalysis
+Numerical Solution of Oblique Shocks
+- Developed a python code that utilizes the bisection and secants methods to determine the Mach number and thermodynamic variables upstream and downstream of oblique shock waves

+Numerical Solution of Expansion Waves
+- Developed a python simulation to determine the Mach number and thermodynamic conditions of a Prandtl–Meyer expansion through an expansion angle

+Computational Fluid Dynamics (CFD) Solution of Quasi-1D Nozzle
+- Developed a CFD code to solve for the subsonic-supersonic isentropic flow through an arbitrary convergent-divergent nozzle using MacCormack’s Predictor Corrector Technique